ragle/searchlight/assets/docs_markdown.md

 ---
 <a name="resultset"></a>
 ##ResultSet
-The ```ResultSet``` Object provides a simple API to create a uniform data structure that the default results view template can consume.
+The ```ResultSet``` Object provides a simple API to create a uniform data structure that the default results (VIVO profile) view templates can consume.

 More importantly, a method is included to ```send()``` your result set to the rendering engine once you have finished populating it.